"You keep trusting," Castiel tells him, almost accusingly.

 He steps closer, forces the biggest fucking idiot in the world to meet his eyes because you know what, Dean's owed that fucking much.

-"You think I don't know what I'm asking here?" he asks quietly, honestly curious.
+"You think I don't know what I'm asking here?" he asks quietly.
 "You think I can't guess what this is gonna cost you?
 Cas, listen to me.
 You might be a lying asshole, and I might owe you a whole lot more than a punch to the face, but you're my effing friend, man, and I'd give anything not to have you do this."

 A stricken expression.
 "Dean –"